-My father had this theory about how to choose where to eat when visiting a popular tourist destination.
+My father had this theory about where to eat when visiting a popular tourist destination.
 “Avoid the first couple of restaurants you see when you enter the town, they will likely be the most expensive and the least desirable in terms of food and ambiance” he would instruct me.
-“In fact,” he continued “you should keep walking until the crowds thin out, bypassing all the tourist traps and hopefully ending up at a local spot.”
-With this in mind, I purposely choose a place in the middle of town for our lunch in Montepulciano; far away from all the wine shops displaying “Free Tasting” and “Free International Shipping” signs in English.
-And past the annoying shopkeepers near the entrance who tried to lure us into their stores for so-called bargains.
+“In fact,” he continued “you should keep walking until the crowds thin out, bypassing all the tourist traps and hopefully ending up at a local dining spot.”
+With that in mind, I purposely choose a place in the middle of town for our lunch in Montepulciano; far away from all the wine shops displaying “Free Tasting” and “Free International Shipping” signs in English.
+And past the annoying shopkeepers who hover in the street in front of the entrance of their shop, trying to lure unsuspecting tourists into their store with a so-called bargain, only to do the old bait-and-switch once they’re inside.
 And because I wanted to experience local wines with our lunch, I chose an enoteca (a wine shop that also serves food), rather than a traditional restaurant.
 After all, we were in Montepulciano, one of the most famous wine towns in not just Tuscany, but in all of Italy.
-And what could be better than pairing these great wines with regional dishes?
-After a bit of research, I chose the Entoteca Dolce Vita, which has a great reputation for serving excellent local specialties.
+And what could be better than pairing the great wines of Tuscany with regional dishes?
+With that in mind, I chose the Entoteca La Dolce Vita, which according to various travel review sites has a great reputation for serving excellent local specialties.

-Cristian, the managing director of the enoteca, explained that the building where the wine shop is housed dates back to the 13th century and is built directly into the tufo (volcanic rock).
-In past times this place was a monastery (in fact the ancient walls have been incorporated into the walls of the wine shop), a market and a bar.
-“It’s so nice,” Crisitan elaborated “when older people come to visit the wine shop and they start telling stories about how they used to play cards at the old bar on the site.
-It gives the place an added sense of history.”
-The wine shop dates back to 1995 and became a restaurant in 2005.
-Which was a logical development as the idea of tasting wine and matching it with great food is something that is ingrained in the Italian way of life.
-“In the beginning,” Cristian explained “we served simple food such as cheeses and cured meats; now with the passage of the years and experience, we have developed the passion to create more refined dishes to be enjoyed with good wine.
+Cristan explained that the building where the wine shop is housed dates back to the 13th century and is built directly into the tufo (volcanic rock).
+In years past, this place was a monastery (in fact the ancient walls of the monastery have been incorporated into the walls of the wine shop), a market and a bar.
+“It’s so nice,” Crisitan continued “when older people come to visit the wine shop and they start telling stories about how they played cards at the old bar that existed on this site.
+I think it gives the place an added sense of history.”
+The wine shop was established in 1995 and became a restaurant in 2005.
+Which was a logical development as the idea of tasting wine and matching it with great food is something that is engrained in the Italian way of life.
+“In the beginning,” Cristian explained “we served simple food such as local cheeses and cured meats; now with the passage of the years and experience, we have developed a passion to create more refined dishes that can be enjoyed with good wine.
 Our philosophy is that life is too short to drink bad wine.
-We like to gift to our clients small pleasurable moments.”
+We like to gift to our client’s small pleasurable moments.”